garethgeorge/backrest/README.md

 ## Running on Windows

 Download a Windows release from the [releases page](https://github.com/garethgeorge/backrest/releases) and install it to `C:\Program Files\Backrest\backrest.exe` (create the path if it does not exist).
+The binary should be run as administrator on first launch, otherwise the restic installation will fail and the process will terminate.

 To run the binary on login, create a shortcut to the binary and place it in the `shell:startup` folder.
 See [this windows support article](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) for more details.